|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On January 1, 1951 made a final TOA flight to the Pacific Islands.
 On June 17, 1952 made a final TOA flight from Sydney to Grafton.
 On July 1, 1952 placed in liquidation, yet continued to make limited service from Sydney to Lord Howe Island.

 On August 16, 1952 leased to Barrier Reef Airways / Ansett Flying Boat Services.
-Next, leased to Ansett Flying Boat Services during November 1 to December 27, 1952.
+Next, leased to Ansett Flying Boat Services between November 1, 1952 to December 27, 1952.
 On April 15, 1953 made a final TOA flight from Sydney to Lord Howe Island.

-On May 20, 1953 sold to Ansett Flying Boat Services and registered on May 25, 1953 but continued to operate in TOA markings.
-Utilized to maintain schedules as a replacement aircraft for VH-BRD.
+On May 20, 1953 sold to Ansett Flying Boat Services and registered on May 25, 1953 but continued to operate in TOA markings and was utilized as a replacement aircraft as a replacement aircraft for VH-BRD.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|